CharlieDigital/runjs/README.md

   .env                        # 👈 Make your own from the .env.sample
   .env.sample                 # Sample .envfile; make a copy as .env 📁 server
-  📁 Endpoints                # .NET Web API endpoints to register and manage
+  📁 Data                     # Database artifacts for Secrets 📁 Endpoints                # .NET Web API endpoints to register and manage
-                                secrets which can be used by the HTTP client 📁 Mcp                      # The MCP related artifacts Program.cs                  # A .NET MCP server exposing the Jint tool builder-server.sh             # Simple script (command) to build the container docker-compose.yaml           # Start the Aspire Dashboard container for OTEL and a Postgres server for holding secrets.
+                                secrets which can be used by the HTTP client 📁 Mcp                      # The MCP related artifacts 📁 Migrations               # Migrations for the EF Core database 📁 Setup                    # DI container setup Program.cs                  # A .NET MCP server exposing the Jint tool 📁 tests                      # Small suite of integration tests for HTTP API calls and for the database access builder-server.sh             # Simple script (command) to build the container docker-compose.yaml           # Start the Aspire Dashboard container for OTEL and a Postgres server for holding secrets.